hassankhatri17/application-form/README.md

-# Springboard (Week 3 | Task 1 — forms, validation & real user feedback)
+# Springboard (forms, validation & real user feedback)

+Week 3 | Task 1 of my Internship at Neurofive Solutions

 A job application form with 7 fields — including a dropdown, a date picker, and a PDF file upload — validated on both the client and the